 For a new machine, it is essential always to ask yourself: "if power is lost, which actuator is critical not to move?"

-If you still need clarification about which solenoid valve to use, contact Motion Ai to speak to a rep today.
+If you still need clarification about which solenoid valve to use, contact Motion Automation Intelligence to speak to a rep today.